MIND-NYSPI/xnat-cs-tutorial/tutorial_part3.md

 Using what we know from executing our dcm2niix command, we'll build up to generating a path to the input file within the container.
 Just as before, we to need to mount the resource directory in the container.
 What's new is that we need to know the path to the individual file, and that means knowing the file name.

 One option would be to look it up and manually enter it in our command line.
-In Part 2 we learned to use the API to inspect data.
-You coud navigate to `<your-xnat-url>/data/experiments/<your-experiment-id>/scans/2/resources/NIFTI/files` and the property name associated with your file would be, naturally enough the file name.
+In Part 2 [we learned](./tutorial_part2.md#xnats-data-organization) to use the API to inspect data.
+You coud navigate to `<your-xnat-url>/data/experiments/<your-experiment-id>/scans/2/resources/NIFTI/files` and the property name associated with your file would be, naturally enough, the file name.

 Let's look it up.